Doing Your Bit To Improve The Battle of The Sexes

 The equal Pay Gap: Is about men and women in the same employment performing equal work and not being paid equally for it.

 We know that Women and men have been entitled to equal pay for equal work ever since 1970, when the Equal Pay Act was introduced.
-In 2010 the law on equal pay has been set out in the ‘equality of terms’ provisions of the Equality Act 2010 and includes basic pay, and ‘pay’ is inclusive of occupational pension benefits, non-discretionary bonuses, holiday pay, sick pay, overtime and shift payments.
+In 2010 the law on equal pay has been set out in the ‘equality of terms’ provisions of the Equality Act 2010.
+These provisions include basic pay, and ‘pay’ is inclusive of occupational pension benefits, non-discretionary bonuses, holiday pay, sick pay, overtime, and shift payments.
 ‘Pay’ also includes non-monetary contractual terms such as leave, company cars, or access to sports and social benefits.

 The ideal result is of course that the pay gap between genders becomes non-existent, but for that to happen there are several things that need to be addressed.
 To help you and your business to do this here are some important key drivers and information to support you on that journey:

-Transparency and targets: Being very clear that what gets measured, gets managed, and what gets measured is clearly communicated to all involved.
+Transparency and targets: Be very clear that what gets measured, gets managed, and what gets measured is clearly communicated to all involved.

-Build coalitions: Include men in the gender diversity debate.
+Build coalitions: Include men in your gender diversity debate.

-Girl Power: Connections and networking matter and empowering women to get better at recognising and celebrating their competence and become more confident at shouting about it.
+Girl Power has taken a new step forward and connections, networking, and empowering women to get better at recognising and celebrating their competence and become more confident at shouting about it, is very much on the increase.

 Recognise and commit to a changing culture: Here are several examples of what good practice looks like: